jguadagno/jguadagno.github.io/_posts/2021-05-19-migrate-to-asp-net-core-mvc-from-asp-net-mvc-framework.md

 If your application uses the *EDMX-based* approach, follow the [Porting an EF6 EDMX-Based Model to EF Core](https://docs.microsoft.com/en-us/ef/efcore-and-ef6/porting/port-edmx) guide to update to *code-based* model approach.
 Going forward with EntityFramework Core, the *EDMX-based* models are not being used.
 {: .notice--info}

-The first thing you’ll want to do is create a new class library targeting .NET Standard.
+The first thing you'll want to do is create a new class library targeting .NET Standard.
 Why .NET Standard and not just .NET?
 Having the shared libraries like the Domain or Data libraries in .NET Standard allows you greater portability between projects and platforms.
 This approach will also allow you to slowly migrate pieces of the main project while keeping it up.
 Now move those model classes over to the new project.
 I would name it something like `Contacts.Domain`.
 I typically put all of the models in a `Models` folder.

 ![Contact Models](/assets/images/posts/migrate-to-core-contacts-model.png){: .align-center}